OVERVIEW AND COSTS

 - Kathleen Syme Library and Community Centre

-Course costs: AMEP and SEE programs are free to eligible students.
+Course costs: AMEP program is free to eligible students.

 ADULT MIGRANT ENGLISH PROGRAM (AMEP)